-Use Oracle WebLogic Cloud to create a stack that includes a basic Oracle WebLogic Server domain, one or more WebLogic Server compute instances, network resources, and an optional load balancer.
+Use Oracle WebLogic Server for Oracle Cloud Infrastructure to create a stack that includes a basic Oracle WebLogic Server 12c domain, one or more WebLogic Server compute instances, network resources, and an optional load balancer.

-Note:Oracle WebLogic Cloud does not support the creation of a basic domain running WebLogic Server 11g.
+Note:Oracle WebLogic Server for Oracle Cloud Infrastructure does not support the creation of a basic domain running WebLogic Server 11g.
 See Create a JRF-Enabled Domain.

 Launch a new stack from Marketplace.
 For a basic domain, you specify a public subnet for WebLogic Server (either a regional or availability domain-specific), and you do not specify a database.